unlight/asmt-javascript-questions/README.md

 - What code metrics (software metrics) do you know?
 - Do you measure cyclomatic complexity of the codebase?
 - Can you tell some negative parts of using SOLID principles?
+- Which ESLint plugins do you use on your projects?
+Why these?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?